Alveel/vim-basics/README.md

 Visual mode has several sub-modes, which you can all enter from normal mode (Escape!)

 - `v` - Regular visual mode, to work similarly to how you would work in edit mode
-- `Shift+v` - Visual line mode, to work with entire lines
+- `V` - Visual line mode, to work with entire lines
 - `Ctrl+v` - Visual block mode, to work with, well, _blocks_ of text

 ## Navigation